 2. Cash Inflow

 The cash flow can be compared to the blood in the body.
 When the flow of blood to the organs stops, it’s a sign of death.
 Similarly, the cash flow is all about how much money is coming in and how much is going out.
 The company may die when the inward flow of money stops.
 The entrepreneur should understand that the cash flow is about the money generated from the sale of goods or services and doesn’t take into account that cash coming from investors.
 Entrepreneurs should also prevent themselves from adding any future payments into cash flow.

 3. Recurring Expenses

 Every company has important expenses that can be split up into recurring and fixed expenses.
-The recurring expenses could be those expenses the organization has to make the company running.
-The most easily identifiable forms of recurring expenses are the monthly salaries of the employees and the cost of raw materials (if the company is into the manufacturing business).
+The recurring expenses could be those expenses the organization has to make the company run.
+The most easily identifiable forms of recurring expenses are the monthly salaries of the employees and the cost of raw materials (if the company is in the manufacturing business).
 There are also some fixed expenses that the company needs to meet only once and hence its impact on the financial health of the business is not as big as the recurring expense.
 Try to ensure that the value of debt repayment and recurring expenses are lesser than the cash inflow or else it’s a sign that the company is in a problem.

 4. Value Added Tax